 As children grow, there are certain milestones caregivers look forward to, such as crawling, walking and speaking.
 By their first birthday, most children know a word or two; at 18 months, their vocabulary should consist of five to 20 words and include simple two-word sentences.
 But these are rough guidelines.
 Every child progresses at a different pace.

 Approximately one out of every five children experiences a speech delay, and most eventually catch up without any sort of intervention.

-Still, it’s best to bring up any concerns with your child’s doctor.
-If there is a language disorder or developmental problem, early treatment is key to preventing learning problems down the road.
+Still, it’s best to bring up any concerns with a child’s doctor.
+If there is a language disorder or developmental concern, early treatment is key to preventing learning problems down the road.